mortjac/mortjac.github.io/_posts/2014-06-09-so-what-is-jekyll.md

 categories: jekyll pixyll
 ---

-Jekyll is, as of now, my best tool for transforming your plain text into static websites and blogs.
+I repeat: Jekyll is, as of now, my best tool for transforming your plain text into static websites and blogs.
 It is simple, static, and blog-aware.
 Jekyll uses the [Liquid](http://docs.shopify.com/themes/liquid-basics) templating language and has builtin [Markdown](http://daringfireball.net/projects/markdown/)